 We help campers become social again and even learn leadership skills.
 Our team activities are geared for this purpose.
 We create inter-dependent groups where each member, under a staff member’s supervision, are equally responsible for developing a project.

-There is really no better format for campers with social withdraw or social skill deficits than Summerland Camps.
+There is really no better format for campers with social withdrawal or social skill deficits than Summerland Camps.
 We are a fun environment, and because we are team-based, campers must interact.
-If a team does not interact, they cannot achieve their team objectives.
+If a team does not interact, it cannot achieve its team objectives.
 We have built-in systems to ensure even the most socially shy or anxious camper interacts with others.

 A significant portion of campers that attend Summerland Camps have an ADD or ADHD diagnosis.
 Young people with ADHD seem to be drawn to video games and screen-based activity much more so than their non-ADHD diagnosed peers.

-We’ve talked with some parents that feel the format of video games attracts ADHD campers because it stimulates that attention centers of the brain.
+We’ve talked with some parents that feel the format of video games attracts ADHD campers because it stimulates the attention centers of the brain.
 Other parents say it’s the video games that contribute to the child’s ability to focus and concentrate because it’s hyper-stimulating, and now the child can’t focus in a normal classroom.

 We have a set curriculum that works well for young people with attention and focus issues.
-We can help them learn self-regulation skills that will not only teach them to live with technology but will enable them to be successful in many other areas in life as well typically problematic for young people with ADHD.
+We can help them learn self-regulation skills that will not only teach them to live with technology but will enable them to be successful in many other areas in life as well as typically problematic for young people with ADHD.

 First and foremost, we provide a reset opportunity at camp.
 By creating some separation, young campers can step back and examine their relationships with family, friends, and themselves.
 A reset opportunity is the best first step in repairing family relationships.

 Summerland Camps help heal the family unit by offering parents practical guidance on setting up behavioral contracts for their camper upon the return home.
 We also offer aftercare and pre-care services as well.
 Role plays geared at educating families on conflict resolution are provided at the family workshop.